 When I came to Australia and saw rice being treated like a boring staple for curries, it broke my heart a bit.
 It was strange to see people put the rice straight into a pot and boil with water with no preparation.
 No wonder the health conscious try to steer away from white rice for the amount of carb.

 The good news is, there is a way to have white rice and enjoy it with a clean conscious.
-Obviously you are still having carbs and should avoid having more than what you normally would have.
+You are still having carbs and should avoid having more than what you normally would have.
 In fact because this rice is so airy and fluffy, it takes more space on your plate so you will end up having less rice for the same visual or scooped amount of rice that you are used to.

 So, Let's get cooking!